NickBwalley/CERTIFIED-LLM-ENGINEER/README.md

-# CERTIFIED LLM ENGINEER - LLM ENGINEERING: MASTER AI, LARGE LANGUAGE MODELS & AGENTS
+## CERTIFIED LLM ENGINEER

 ![certified-llm-engineer](https://github.com/NickBwalley/LLM-ENGINEERING-CERTIFICATE/blob/master/LLM_Engineering-Course-Completion-UC-8a188510-a911-4d0d-a5a6-e51a89f3ed02.jpg?raw=true)
-**by Ed Donner and Ligency Team**

-_Successfully completed on Monday, March 3, 2025_
+_I am happy to announce that I have Successfully Completed this Course on **Monday, March 3, 2025**_

 ---
+## Here are some of the things that I covered in this course.
 ## Table of Contents

 - [Overview](#overview)